CharlesRh/secular-buddhism/eightfold-path/1-right-view/05-wisdom-compassion.md

 This compassion extends to all beings without exception, including those we find difficult and ourselves in our moments of struggle.

+The physician and anthropologist Paul Farmer, who dedicated his life to providing healthcare to the poor, captured the heart of this understanding: **"The idea that some lives matter less is the root of all that is wrong with the world."** This wrong view, that some beings are less deserving of care and compassion, underlies countless forms of suffering, from personal indifference to systemic injustice.
+Right View recognizes the equal worth of all beings and responds accordingly.

 ### Self-Compassion as Foundation

 The Buddha taught that we should extend the same care to ourselves that we would to any beloved person.
 Self-compassion isn't self-indulgence but a recognition that we too are worthy of understanding and kindness.
 Without this foundation, our compassion for others may become depleted or tinged with resentment.